Palo Alto Unified School District: Gunn High School

 Henry M. Gunn High School is one of two public high schools in Palo Alto.
-The school is named after Henry M. Gunn (1898–1988), who served as the Palo Alto superintendent from 1950–1961.
-During his tenure he saw the district expand from 5,500 students to 14,000, adding 17 new schools, and is credited with the establishment of De Anza College and Foothill College, two local community colleges.
-In 1964, the Palo Alto Unified School District announced it would name its third high school after him.
-Its first class graduated in 1966.
+Gunn is a very academically focused school, ranking as #180 in US News' 2023-24 national high school ranking and #3 in Niche's ranking of California public schools.
+The school is named after Henry Martin Gunn (1898–1988), Palo Alto's superintendent from 1950–1961, who saw the district expand from 5,500 students to 14,000, adding 17 new schools and is credited with the establishment of community colleges De Anza College and Foothill College.
+In 1964, the Palo Alto Unified School District announced it would name its third high school after him (the second, Cubberley High School, closed in 1979), with its first class graduating in 1966.
 The school's mascot is Timmy the Titan.
 The student newspaper is The Oracle, part of the High School National Ad Network.
-There is an internal student-run television news show called theTitan Broadcast Network.

 Palo Alto High School

 Palo Alto Senior High School, known locally as Paly, is among the oldest high schools in the region.
 Founded in 1898, its enrollment today is over 1700 students.
-The school draws high-achieving and scholastically-minded students due to the demographics of its location in the heart of Silicon Valley and its proximity to Stanford University.
-In 2002 Newsweek ranked it among the top 200 public high schools, based on test scores.
-In 2007 U.S. News & World Report ranked it #85 out of over 18,000 public high schools.
-Palo Alto High also carries on a distinguished athletic tradition, marked in recent years by a rivalry with crosstown foe Gunn.
+It is also academically competitive, though is generally regarded as less so than Gunn.
+Paly ranked #239 in the 2023-24 US News national high school ranking and #7 in Niche's ranking of California Public schools.
+Palo Alto High also carries on a distinguished athletic tradition, marked in recent years by a rivalry with crosstown foe Gunn, a somewhat less athletically-minded school.
 Titles won by teams from Paly include California State Championships in Boys Varsity Basketball in 1993 (during which the team went undefeated) and 2006, and a California State Championship in Football in 2010 (as well as CCS Championships in 2006 and 2007).
 The Paly Girls Varsity Volleyball team won back-to-back state championships in 2010 and 2011.
 Palo Alto High School also received a multimillion-dollar performing arts center, officially opening on October 1, 2016.